 Season and dressing manufacturers are vulnerable to being subjected to recalls due to a combination of factors such as mislabeling, allergen disclosure, and foodborne illness concerns.
 In the event of a total product recall, a manufacturer must trace the source of the violation to determine its extent to other packages and limit the amount of inventory that must be removed from distribution.
 Comprehensive downstream traceability delivered by Sage X3enables you to track recalled products to their inventory lot, processing batch and raw materials used for production.

-The SWK Enterprise Management Food & Beverage Bundle Gives Seasoning and Dressing Manufacturers the Insight They Need to Maintain Compliance
+The SWK Sage X3 Food & Beverage Bundle Gives Seasoning and Dressing Manufacturers the Insight They Need to Maintain Compliance

-Download our free E-book on Enterprise Management Food & Beverage to learn more about this exclusive, bundled solution by SWK and how it can ensure compliance with federal regulations.
+Download our free E-book on Sage X3 Food & Beverage to learn more about this exclusive, bundled solution by SWK and how it can ensure compliance with federal regulations.